usdoj/singletablefacets/README.md

 # Normally keywords are processed to remove common words and such.
 If you would
 # like the search to be very precise, set this to false.
 remove common keywords: true

+# Normally when users do a keyword search, the full text (crawled) data is
+# included.
+However if you would like to exclude the full text by default, and
+# give the user the option to include it, set this to true.
+allow user to exclude full text from keyword search: false

 # If the environment needs to use a proxy, uncomment and fill out this section.
 # proxy: 10.173.10.101:8080